phetsims/phet-info/doc/typescript-conventions.md

 The non-null assertion operator `!` indicates to the TypeScript compiler that a value can be treated as non-null and non-undefined.
 This operator should be used judiciously.
-It can sometimes be preferable to write code that doesn't require it at all (for instance, by making values that can never be `null` or `undefined`).
+It can sometimes be preferable to write code that doesn't require it at all (for instance, by using values that can never be `null` or `undefined`).
 In cases where the non-null assertion operator is appropriate:
 * Consider adding documentation that explains why the value is not expected to be null or undefined at that point.
 * Add an assertion guard where necessary.
 Cases like `if ( this.someNumber! < 50 ) {` require an assertion